krayon/pinball-mpf-game-state_fair/docs/carnival_games.rst

 Any balls drained are put back into play (to the left flipper), and this mode has a multiball ball save timer so the player has a set time of unlimited balls to make as many baskets at they can.

+Another option for this mode is that *only* the lower right flipper is enabled, which means all you do is shoot for baskets.
+So this means that balls will drain a lot, which is fine, because they will continue to be delivered to the left flipper.
+(This is nice because it shows off a flipper novelty mode.
+This could also be an operator-configurable option which will show off that functionality as well.)

 Tickets are awarded for each basket made as well as a bonus for hitting a certain number.